-This week we are investigating how different balls bounce differently on different surfaces.
+This week we are investigating why balls bounce and how different balls bounce differently on different surfaces.

 Balls bouncing seems like a simple concept, but the science behind it is quite complicated, so please bear in mind that we have simplified it for our audience.